vedvyas/doxytag2zealdb/README.md

    `output/html/$(DOCSET_BUNDLE_ID).docset` should be ready to use with the tool of your choice.

+## Extending doxytag2zealdb ##

+There are multiple ways to extending doxytag2zealdb's behavior:

+- Options can be added to existing `TagProcessor`s.
+See `TagProcessor` and `functionTagProcessor` for examples of this.
+Also see how keyword arguments get passed around from `doxytag2zealdb.py` to `TagfileProcessor` to `TagProcessor`s and their superclasses.

+- One can subclass `TagProcessor` (or one of its existing child classes) to handle a new tag case.
+Then add it to the registrations in `TagfileProcessor.init_tag_processors()` or separately register it at runtime, if you like.

+- Command-line options are easily added using [docopt][9].
+See the module docstring and code in `doxytag2zealdb.py`.

+- ...

 ## License ##

 doxytag2zealdb is distributed under the terms of the GNU General Public License